goosehub/tribune_legacy/README.md

 This project uses Active Record for secure and easy Database Interactions.
 It is easy to understand, even without explanation.

-The images in the 'ads' and 'images' folder are simply placeholders.
+The images folder is empty, but needed to receive uploads.

 The index file in the root is simply a redirect.